Fire-Head/MHP/README.md

 # YCbCr

-PS2 analog colors on your PC, simple as one two three.
+PS2 analog colors on your PC, simple as one-two-three.

 Demonstation: